UsamaEquinorAFK/IntroToReact/readme.md

 ## React Developer tools

 React DevTools let us check the props and the state of the React components.
 Right click and choose inspect.
+Then select components from the tabs.

 ## Finish the game